coLAB-UFF/ishs2026/hotels.md

 # Additional content block appears after gallery
 additional_content: |
+[!TIP]
-  <h2 class="mb-4"><a href="https://hniteroi.com.br/">H Niterói Hotel</a></h2>
+>  <h2 class="mb-4"><a href="https://hniteroi.com.br/">H Niterói Hotel</a></h2>
-  <p>Located near the iconic Niterói Museum of Contemporary Art, H Niterói is a sophisticated 4-star hotel featuring an outdoor pool, sauna, and an on-site restaurant.
+>  <p>Located near the iconic Niterói Museum of Contemporary Art, H Niterói is a sophisticated 4-star hotel featuring an outdoor pool, sauna, and an on-site restaurant.
 Additional amenities include a gym and complimentary Wi-Fi.
 Icaraí Beach is just 50 meters away.
 Rooms are equipped with air conditioning, cable TV, a minibar, and a hairdryer.
 The hotel is approximately a 7-minute drive from the IACS Gragoatá campus.</p>
   <br>
   <h2 class="mb-4"><a href="https://matizniteroidesignhotel.com-hotel.com/en/">Matiz Niterói Design Hotel</a></h2>
   <p>This three-star hotel is located just 50 meters from Icaraí Beach and about 4 km from the Museum of Contemporary Art.
 Its spacious rooms feature air conditioning, satellite TV, a minibar, and free Wi-Fi.
 The hotel also has a fitness center staffed by trained professionals.
 It is a 12-minute drive from IACS Gragoatá.</p>